Explore Concepts

 A TAO or ALPHA (subnet tokens) holder who delegates their stake to validators to earn rewards without running validator nodes.

-Dynamic TAO Ecosystem
+Dynamic TAO

 Concept List